kirandash/react/covid-tracker/README.md

 ### 4.6 Adding isLoading reducer and calling loadCountry in SearchCountryForm.js
 1. Create reducer in reducers.js file - to check if API is loading, success or failure.
 2. Add it to list of reducers in store.js file.
 3. Call loadCountry thunk in SearchCountryForm.js file.
-When submit button is pressed
+When submit button is pressed.
+Remove create Country action since load country will handle country creation for us
 4. send country code to loadCountry thunk, thunk.js file and add a delay to demonstrate isLoading feature
 5. Add loader to CountriesList.js file.
 Which will show loading message whenever a new country is added to Tracking List.